 • Foreign investments.
-We may invest in U.S. dollar-denominated fixed-income securities of foreign issuers, although foreign investments do not represent a primary focus of the fund.
+We may invest in foreign investments, although foreign investments do not represent a primary focus of the fund.
 Foreign investments involve certain special risks.
 For example, their values may decline in response to changes in currency exchange rates, unfavorable political and legal developments, unreliable or untimely information, and economic and financial instability.
 In addition, the liquidity of these investments may be more limited than for most U.S. investments, which means we may at times be unable to sell them at desirable prices.
 Foreign settlement procedures may also involve additional risks.
 These risks are generally greater in the case of developing (also known as emerging) markets, which typically have less developed legal and financial systems.

-Certain of these risks may also apply to some extent to investments in U.S. companies that are traded in foreign markets, or investments in U.S. companies that have significant foreign operations.
+Certain of these risks may also apply to some extent to U.S.traded investments that are denominated in foreign currencies, investments in U.S. companies that are traded in foreign markets, or investments in U.S. companies that have significant foreign operations.

-• Liquidity and illiquid investments.
+- Liquidity and illiquid investments.
 We may invest up to 15% of the fund's net assets in illiquid investments, which may be considered speculative and which may be difficult to sell.
 The sale of many of these investments is prohibited or limited by law or contract.
 Some investments may be difficult to value for purposes of determining the fund's net asset value.
 Certain other investments may not have an active trading market due to adverse market, economic, industry, political, regulatory, geopolitical, environmental, public health, and other conditions, including investors trying to sell large quantities of a particular investment or type of investment, or lack of market makers or other buyers for a particular investment or type of investment.
-We may not be able to sell the fund's illiquid investments when we consider it desirable to do so, or we may be able to sell them only at less than their value.
+We may not be able to sell the fund's illiquid investments when we consider it desirable to do so, or we may be able to sell them only at less than their value. - Market risk.
+The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions; investor sentiment and market perceptions (including perceptions about monetary policy, interest rates or the risk of default); government actions (including protectionist measures, intervention in the financial markets or other regulation, and changes in fiscal, monetary or tax policies); geopolitical events or changes (including natural disasters, epidemics or pandemics, terrorism and war); and factors related to a specific issuer, geography, industry or sector.
+Foreign financial markets have their own market risks, and they may be more or less volatile $\,$ than U.S. markets and may move in different directions.
+These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
+During those periods, the fund may experience high levels of shareholder redemptions, and may have to sell securities at times when it would otherwise not do so, and at unfavorable prices.
+These risks may be exacerbated during economic downturns or other periods of economic stress.